-When the time comes for a beloved co-worker to retire you want to send them out in style.
+When the time comes for a beloved co-worker to retire, you want to send that person out in style.
 Every office has different traditions and guidelines for retirement parties, but the idea of showing gratitude is consistent across the board.
-The two most popular approaches are to have either a formal retirement luncheon or a small and lighter gathering.
-In the end, it is probably best to pitch a couple of ideas to the retiree just to make sure they approve.

-If you have a close-knit group, then it should be easy to find volunteers to share their favorite memories of the honoree.
-You can create a “roast format” where each person tells a funny story, or keep things more formal with appreciation stories.
-Either way, your retiree will be touched by the impact they had with their coworkers.
+If you have a close-knit group, finding volunteers to share their favorite memories of the honoree should be easy.
+You can create a “roast format” where each person tells a funny story at the retiree's expense, or keep things more formal with toasts of appreciation.
+Again, let the honoree's personality be your guide.
+Some will appreciate a roast more than others.

-There are several game ideas you can add to the party itinerary to keep things moving.
+Games are a great way to keep the party moving.
 Make a slideshow trivia game with images of pop culture references that date back to when the retiree was first hired.
+If it was decades ago and the retiree has a good sense of humor, have some fun with it.
 Attendees can try to guess what each picture is and win prizes.
-Another fun guessing game involves reading quotes, sayings, or stories about the guest of honor and asking coworkers to name the who, what, and where of each one.
+Another fun guessing game involves reading quotes, sayings, or stories about the guest of honor and asking co-workers to name the who, what, and where of each one.

 Invite Old Friends

 The best way to handle retirement gifts is to have everyone donate to a general fund so that you can afford to buy something memorable.
-There are endless choices for what to give, but it really should be a leisure gift.
-Clocks and desk ornaments are okay, but the better choice is something they will use during retirement.
+There are endless choices for what to give, but leisure gifts make the best options.
+Clocks and desk ornaments are okay, but the better choice is something the guest of honor can use during retirement.
 For those who can’t resist a gag gift, make it small and don’t let it be a substitute for your share of the group gift.